ibexa/documentation-developer/docs/extending/extending_online_editor.md

 ## Add CKEditor plugins

-CKEditor plugin now should be added to the `extraPlugins` array under the `window.ibexa.richText.CKEditor.extraPlugins` key.
+Custom CKEditor plugin should be added to the `extraPlugins` array under the `window.ibexa.richText.CKEditor.extraPlugins` key.

 For more information, see [CKEditor plugins documentation](https://ckeditor.com/docs/ckeditor4/latest/guide/plugin_sdk_intro.html).